giuseppefutia/semi/README.md

 # SeMi - SEmantic Modeling machIne

 SeMi (SEmantic Modeling machIne) is a tool to semi-automatically build large-scale [Knowledge Graphs](https://en.wikipedia.org/wiki/Knowledge_base) from structured sources.
-To achieve such a goal, it combines [steiner trees detection](https://github.com/giuseppefutia/semi#steiner-tree) with [deep learning applied on graphs](https://github.com/giuseppefutia/semi#r-gcn-model-generation-and-testing), and builds semantic models of the data sources, in terms of classes and relationships within an ontology domain.
+To achieve such a goal, it combines [steiner trees detection](https://github.com/giuseppefutia/semi#steiner-tree) with [deep learning applied on graphs](https://github.com/giuseppefutia/semi#r-gcn-model-generation-and-testing), and builds semantic models of the data sources, in terms of classes and relationships within a domain ontology.

 Semantic models can be formalized as graphs, where leaf nodes represent the attributes of the data source and the other nodes and relationships are defined by the ontology.